EverythingSuckz/TG-FileStreamBot/README.md

 ## How to make your own

 ### Deploy to Heroku

+> [!NOTE]
+> You'll have to [fork](https://github.com/EverythingSuckz/TG-FileStreamBot/fork) this repository to deploy to Heroku.
+> Also don't forget to choose the `golang` branch in the deployment page.

 Press the below button to fast deploy to Heroku

 [![Deploy To Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-[Click Here](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) to know how to edit Variables
+[Click Here](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) to know how to add / edit [environment variables](#required-vars) in Heroku.

 <hr>